Back to back are loans which the Cyprus tax resident company borrows, and in turn, lends this amount to related parties.

 - The provisions of section 33 of the Income Tax Law which states that transactions between related parties must be at arm’s length, do not apply to back to back loans, meaning that back to back arrangements can be carried out with interest-free or low-interest rates.

-- Certainty of the tax treatment of back to back loans which was previously not clear.
+- The certainty of the tax treatment of back to back loans which were previously not clear.

-- No restriction of interest paid with respect to back to back loans when the company possesses assets which are not used in the business.
+- No restriction of interest paid with respect to back to back loans when the company possesses assets that are not used in the business.

 - No imposition on notional interest income in case of a waiver of the receivable loan.